An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Quadrature by recursive subdivision

-\paragraph{Subinterval length criterion} When a new subpanel $\Gamma_i$ is formed on $\Gamma$, we need to check if it satisfies the kernel-split accuracy criterion \eqref{eq:alpha_h_crit}, which requires knowledge of the arc length of the subpanel, denoted $h_i$.
+When a new subpanel $\Gamma_i$ is formed on $\Gamma$, we need to check if it satisfies the kernel-split accuracy criterion \eqref{eq:alpha_h_crit}, which requires knowledge of the arc length of the subpanel, denoted $h_i$.
 Assuming that $\gamma'(t)$ does not vary rapidly on $\Gamma$, a good approximation to $h_i$ is $h_i \approx h\Delta t_i/2$, where $h$ is the arc length of $\Gamma$.
-We can now combine this approximation with \eqref{eq:alpha_h_crit}, to get a an accuracy criterion formulated in subinterval size,
+We can now combine this approximation with \eqref{eq:alpha_h_crit}, to get an accuracy criterion formulated in subinterval size,

 In particular, this allows us to write down the maximum length of subintervals on which product integration can be used, {{\Delta t_{\max}}}